IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 This section describes some example use cases of PvDs.
 For the sake of simplicity, the RA messages will not be described in the usual ASCII art but rather in an indented list.
+Values in the PvD Option header that are not included in the example are assumed to be zero or false (such as the H-flag, Sequence Number, and Delay fields).

 ## Exposing Extra RA Options to PvD-Aware Hosts